duneroadrunner/SaferCPlusPlus/index.md

 `TXScopeItemFixedPointer<>` is a "non-owning" pointer to scope objects.
 It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.

 ### TXScopeItemFixedPointer
 `TXScopeItemFixedPointer<>` is primarily intended to be used to pass scope objects by reference as function arguments.
-It should not be used as a function return type, as that could be unsafe.
-And as with any other scope object, it should not be used as a member of any class or struct that is not itself a scope object (though attempting to do so would generally produce a compile error).
+It may not be used as a function return type (as enforced by the [`return_value()`](#return_value) function wrapper).
+And as with any other scope object, it may not be used as a member of any class or struct that is not itself a scope object.
+(Attempting to do so would generally produce a compile error).

 usage example: